Veeam Backup for Microsoft Office 365 uses the following components to connect to Microsoft Exchange and Microsoft SharePoint organizations:

-- Microsoft Graph for Office 365 organizations.
+- Microsoft Graph to connect to Microsoft Office 365 organizations.

 Using Exchange Web Services (EWS)